Sorry, this program is not available for local students.

 - international business

-Business minors (PDF 183KB 13p) can be selected from the same disciplines as listed above, as well as behavioural business, business analysis, economics and finance, financial planning and taxation, human resource practice, IS security and risk management or law.
+Business minors (PDF 201KB 14p) can be selected from the same disciplines as listed above, as well as behavioural business, business analysis, economics and finance, financial planning and taxation, human resource practice, IS security and risk management, law or the flexible business minor.
 Other minors can be selected from many disciplines offered across RMIT.

 Popular study combinations with logistics (second majors or minors) include international business and economics and finance.
 However, many of our three-year students choose to undertake more specialised studies in logistics to enhance their career prospects.